Picking up from last time –

 As a side note, I was very shocked that they allowed me to repeat.
 I always thought of BMI as such an exceptionally tough thing to get into that I thought it was very much one and done – you succeed or not.

 But, I remember touring Juilliard when I was looking at colleges.
 And one of the acting students there told a similar-ish story to my BMI one.
-And Juilliard worked with him, and he’d totally turned it around by the time I’d met him.
+(I don’t know their details.
+But they felt like they were drowning, just as I did…) And Juilliard worked with him, and he’d totally turned it around by the time I’d met him.

 So, I guess maybe once a place really believes in you, they really try to help… I dunno.